Table of Contents

 A hint for the existence of Parkinson’s disease is an improvement of symptoms after the application of L-DOPA or apomorphin (a dopamine agonist, see below).
 This improvement should occur in a period of 5 – 15 minutes after the injection of apomorphin.

 The L-DOPA test is considered positive if a clinical improvement of approximately 20 % is achieved.
-For better assessment of clinical improvement, the Unified Parkinson’s Disease Rating Scale (UPDRS) is used.
+For a better assessment of clinical improvement, the Unified Parkinson’s Disease Rating Scale (UPDRS) is used.

 Opportunities of instrumental diagnostics